-This is an update of our article of 19 June 2019 to advise that the reflective loss rule no longer applies to claims by creditors, following the Supreme Court's ruling on 15 July 2020 to reverse the Court of Appeal's decision on the cited Marex case.
+This article has since been updated to reflect that the reflective loss rule no longer applies to claims by creditors, following the Supreme Court's ruling in July 2020 to reverse the Court of Appeal's decision on the cited Marex case.
+View the latest article here.